 - Gamma Facilities Operator

 There were about 6,900 jobs for Nuclear Equipment Operation Technician in 2016 (in the United States).
 There is little to no growth in job opportunities for Nuclear Equipment Operation Technician.
-There will be an estimated 800 positions for Nuclear Equipment Operation Technician per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Nuclear Equipment Operation Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.